adrianphilo/fdax-turnpoints/notebooks/readme.md

-In this directory contains the important Colab Notebooks.
+This directory contains the important Colab Notebooks.

 #### [Notebook for Datapreprocessing](2ml_cnvTrd2Score_ml.ipynb)